-This system provides 24/7 continuous monitoring and analysis of select broadcasts.
-The set of monitored broadcasts is constrained by the number of tuners/demodulators in the system and by how well broadcasts are received.
-In general broadcasts originating from Sutro Tower, San Bruno Mountain, Mount Allison, and Monument Peak are received well at the monitor site in Mountain View, CA.
+SFBayATSC provides 24/7 continuous monitoring and analysis of select ATSC emissions in the San Francisco Bay Area.
+At present 17 ATSC 1.0 and two ATSC 3.0 emissions are monitored.
+In general emissions originating from Sutro Tower, San Bruno Mountain, Mount Allison, and Monument Peak are received well at the monitor site in Mountain View, CA.

 For more information regarding the monitoring system and the data it provides please see the About pages.